FrancescaSrc/deep_reinforcement_learning_projects/README.md

 ### Instructions to run the project

 To set up this project and open the ipynb file, you will need Anaconda and an environment with all the dependencies.
 To install it, follow the instructions below.
-You can install a python environment using the requirement.txt providede in this repository, follow the instructions below.
+If are using Windows, you can install the python environment using the requirement.txt provided in this repository, please follow the instructions below.

 Once installed all the dependencies, start the `Navigation.ipynb` to start the agent, eventually you can load the trained agent I have provided in this repo.
 Try it and then train your own agent!